 - What are you most passionate about in life?

 - How important of a role is prayer in your life?

 - Is there anything about Christian dating that scares you?

 - Is there anything about Christian dating that excites you?

 The idea with these questions is to get to know them and where they are in their walk with Christ.
 Remember, these questions are not supposed to be an inquisition and there are no right or wrong answers.
 Everyone is at a different point in their walk, and it’s important for the success of your relationship to have a firm grasp on that.

-While it can work, it can sometimes be hard for brand new Christians to date seasoned Christians who are much further along in their faith.
+It can sometimes be hard for brand new Christians to date seasoned Christians who are much further along in their faith.
+It can work, but not always.
 Issues can arise because the things that singles in those different areas of their walk deal with are going to be different.
 Again, it’s not impossible, but it is much more challenging which makes figuring out where people stand that much more important.

 Questions to Ask Yourself

 During the Christian dating process, you shouldn’t just be asking questions of your potential mate, but you should also be periodically asking yourself questions to make sure you are on the right track and staying grounded.
 This inward reflection can ensure you’re setting yourself (and your potential new or current partner) up for success.